build-on-aws/content/posts/owasp-top-10-defined/03-what-is-an-injection-attack.md

 ## Conclusion

 I've said it throughout this series, but I'll say it again: this is not meant to be an exhasutive list of attacks or prevention mechanisms.
 Instead, the hope is that it spurs a bit of thinking on anyone reading this.
-Trying to keep up with every vulnerability, every CVE, every potential issue is quite a chore, however much can be accomplished by just having a sense for the common attacks and employing the tools avaiable to establish a base level of protection.
+Trying to keep up with every vulnerability, every CWE, every potential issue is quite a chore, however much can be accomplished by just having a sense for the common attacks and employing the tools avaiable to establish a base level of protection.
 From there you can always get into the weeds with specific attacks that your organization is succeptible to.
 That's the fun part!